 Okinawan Sweet Potatoes

-The origin of the Okinawan sweet potato reads like an adventure novel.
-Believed to have come from Aztec South America with the Spaniards to the Philippines and China in the 1490s, the plant did not reach Japan until the 1600s.
-The initial planting was in Okinawa, the southern island of Japan, before they were cultivated all over Japan.
-Eventually, these purple tubers ended up in Hawaii and became a part of the native menu, where they are also known as “Hawaiian sweet potatoes.”
+Believed to have come from the Aztecs of South America with the Spaniards to the Philippines and China in the 1490s, the plant of these sweet potatoes did not reach Japan until the 1600s.
+The initial planting was in Okinawa—the southern island of Japan—before they were cultivated throughout Japan, hence the name.
+Eventually these purple tubers ended up in Hawaii and became a part of the native menu—they are also known as Hawaiian sweet potatoes.

 Ube (Purple Yam)